 Program Highlights

-• Excellent advocacy/media training and a structured advocacy team: the DREAM (Duke Reproductive Health equity and advocacy mobilization) team.
+• Excellent advocacy/media training and a structured advocacy team.

 • Supportive department, chair and academic environment.